NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

       run/run

 The orthoimage must be after the images for which GCP will be created.
-If no ortho image exists, one can use the given DEM instead (and it can be hillshaded after loading to easier identify features).
+If no orthoimage exists, one can use the given DEM instead (and it can be hillshaded after loading to easier identify features).

 The ground locations are found from the orthoimage and their elevations from the DEM.
-The interest points in the reference image are not saved to the GCP file.
+The interest points in the orthoimage are not saved to the GCP file.

 A feature is identified and manually added as a matching interest point (match point) in all open images, from left to right.
 For that, use the right